awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

    aws codebuild start-build --generate-cli-skeleton
    ```

-   Use this if you want to run a build with an earlier version of the build input artifact or if you want to override the settings for the build output artifacts, environment variables, build spec, or default build timeout period\.
+   Use this if you want to run a build with an earlier version of the build input artifact or if you want to override the settings for the build output artifacts, environment variables, buildspec, or default build timeout period\.

 1. If you run the start\-build command with the `--project-name` option, replace *project\-name* with the name of the build project, and then skip to step 6 of this procedure\.
 To get a list of build projects, see [View a List of Build Project Names](view-project-list.md)\.